dart-lang/site-www/src/_guides/language/concurrency/index.md

 ### Implementing a simple worker isolate

-These examples show the implementation of a main isolate that spawns a simple worker isolate.
+These examples implement a main isolate that spawns a simple worker isolate.
-The examples use [`Isolate.run()`][], which efficiently abstracts the complexity of setting up and managing worker isolates manually:
+[`Isolate.run()`][] simplifies the steps behind setting up and managing worker isolates:

-* Spawns (starts and creates) an isolate
+1. Spawns (starts and creates) an isolate
-* Runs a function on the spawned isolate
+2. Runs a function on the spawned isolate
-* Captures the result
+3. Captures the result
-* Returns the result to the main isolate
+4. Returns the result to the main isolate
-* Terminates the isolate once work is complete
+5. Terminates the isolate once work is complete
-* Checks, captures, and throws exceptions and errors back to the main isolate
+6. Checks, captures, and throws exceptions and errors back to the main isolate

 [`Isolate.run()`]: {{site.dart-api}}/dev/dart-isolate/Isolate/run.html

 #### Running an existing method in a new isolate

-Here’s the code for the main isolate:
+The main isolate contains the code that spawns a new isolate:

 <?code-excerpt "lib/simple_worker_isolate.dart (main)"?>
 ```dart